KiwiB/achaea/README.md

 <a name="goldentouch"></a>
 ##Golden Touch
-Keeps your pack worn and your gold inside it and adds aliases for dealing with gold and shopping.
+Keeps your pack worn and your gold inside it, picks up gold dropped by your kills, and adds aliases for dealing with gold and shopping.

 ###REQUIRES
 Display notice patch